Vngi/HabboKeyboardArcade/README.md

 # Mouse Control with Arrow Keys
+This script allows you to define screen positions by clicking on them and perform mouse clicks based on arrow key presses.
+It is compatible with both Windows and Mac.
 This Python script allows you to associate arrow keys with specific positions on the screen and perform double-click actions at those positions when the corresponding key is pressed.
 It utilizes the `pyautogui` and `pynput` libraries to control the mouse and listen for keyboard events.

 ## Installation